How To Apply

 - Official GRE scores.
+When sending official GRE scores, only use the Institution Code of 2548, not the department/major code of 0625.
 We will accept GRE scores (or scores from comparable standardized tests, e.g. MCAT, LSAT, GMAT, DAT, and the like) taken up to 10 years prior to the application deadline.
 Applicants who have previously earned a degree requiring such a standardized test may waive this requirement.
 We understand that a student’s GRE score is but one of many measures of aptitude and it will be appropriately weighted by the admissions committee against the rest of the application materials.
 The local GRE testing centers are located in Melville, NY.
 The test is offered year round and takes up to 3:15 hours to finish.
 For more information see the GRE homepage here.
 You can register for the test on-line here.

 Additional Documents that may be required